Automotive Muffler Simulation

 Domain

 There are two common ways to further improve the muffler performance.
-The first method is to use perforated pipes within the muffler, and the second method is to cover the walls of the muffler with sound absorptive pads.
-Each technique has its advantages and disadvantages, and will be explained in the later section.
+The first method is to use perforated pipes within the muffler, and the second method is to cover the walls of the muffler with sound-absorbing pads.
+Each technique has its advantages and disadvantages, and will be explained in a later section.

 Boundary Conditions

-There are three types of the boundary conditions involved in this example.
-To model the incoming sound wave at the inlet a radiation boundary condition is used.
+There are three types of boundary conditions involved in this example.
+To model the incoming sound wave at the inlet, a radiation boundary condition is used.

 This radiation boundary condition is very general.
-However, in the 3D case it may use up more memory that is available.
-To reduce the memory requirement, we observe that the inlet is at .
-Therefor the boundary normal is in the direction .
+However, in the 3D case, it may use up more memory than is available.
+To reduce the memory requirement, observe that the inlet is at .
+Therefore, the boundary normal is in the direction .
 This boundary unit normal can be specified as a parameter and will simplify the boundary condition.

 Model 1: Classical Muffler

-As a benchmark we first consider a classical muffler without any perforation or sound absorbing pads.
+To obtain a benchmark case, consider a classical muffler without any perforation or sound absorbing pads.

-In acoustics simulations the wavelength of a sound wave needs to be resolved by a sufficiently fine mesh in order to get an accurate numerical solution.
-Here we set the max edge length to 12 nodes per , which means that there will be at least twelve elements per wavelength in each direction of the wave propagation.
+In acoustics simulations, the wavelength of a sound wave needs to be resolved by a sufficiently fine mesh in order to get an accurate numerical solution.
+Here the max edge length is set to 12 nodes per , which means that there will be at least 12 elements per wavelength in each direction of the wave propagation.

 To study the behavior of the muffler over the frequency range , the PDE model is solved repetitively with ParametricNDSolveValue.